realworldocaml/book/en/03-variables-and-functions.md

 - : int = 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may find the type signature of `abs_diff` a bit obscure at first.
+You may find the type signature of `abs_diff` with all of its arrows a
-To understand what's going on, let's rewrite `abs_diff` in an
+little hard to parse.
+To understand what's going on, let's rewrite
-equivalent form, using the `fun` keyword:
+`abs_diff` in an equivalent form, using the `fun` keyword:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let abs_diff =